 - Hell-Bent for Leather: The Stompers all wear black motorcycle jackets with "Stompers" painted on the back.

-- Impossible Hourglass Figure: Rozzie has this with a mixture of a big butt.
+- Impossible Hourglass Figure: Rozzie has this, combined with a big butt.

-- Lost Forever: The actual live-action/animated version of the film is in this.
+- Lost Forever: The actual live-action/animated version of the film is this to all except Warner Bros.

 - No Indoor Voice: Rozzie's father.

-- Roger Rabbit Effect: Started out as this, but was later reworked as an animated feature.
-Although certain parts of the film have the animated characters over live-action backgrounds.
+- Roger Rabbit Effect: The film started out as this, but was later reworked as an animated feature, although certain parts of the film have the animated characters over live-action backgrounds.